oras-project/oras/docs/proposals/multi-arch-image-mgmt.md

 ## Scenarios and Problems

-The `oras manifest` provides subcommands to push, fetch, and delete an image manifest, but it doesn’t support managing image index for a multi-arch image.
-This causes some problems and limitations to users when creating and managing multi-arch images as articulated below.
+The `oras manifest` provides subcommands to push, fetch, and delete an image manifest, but it doesn’t support composing an image index for a multi-arch image.
+This causes some problems and limitations to users as articulated below when creating multi-arch images.

 ### Problem statement